July Monarchy: Legislative elections of 4 November 1837

-The legislative elections of 2 March 1839
+Legislative elections of 2 March 1839

 Confronted to such a slight and uncertain majority, Molé presented his resignation to the king on 22 January 1839.
 Louis-Philippe first attempted to refuse it, and then, approaching Marshal Soult, who was not initially persuaded, offered him the lead.
 Soult finally accepted after the funeral of the king's daughter, the duchesse de Württemberg, on the condition of moving promptly to new elections.
 During the electoral campaign, the left-wing opposition denounced what they termed a constitutional coup, comparing the 1837 and 1839 dissolutions to the consecutive dissolutions of Charles X in 1830.
 Thiers compared Molé to Polignac, one of Charles X's ministers.

 The 2 March 1839 elections were a disappointment for the king, who lost two loyal deputies, while the coalition mustered 240 members, against only 199 for the government.
 Molé presented his resignation to the king on 8 March, which Louis-Philippe was forced to accept.